When it comes to back pain, there are three words no one wants to hear.

 Once the spine has been realigned, it is important to give the herniated disc more space between the vertebrae in order to begin healing.
 This is done through spinal decompression.
 Treatments are non-invasive, painless, and last around 20 minutes.
 The patient lays in a comfortable position on the decompression table and belted to a computer.
 Precise amounts of counterweight are applied to the spine, allowing the vertebrae to open up and the discs to return to their proper position.
 In as few as six to ten treatments, patients report significant pain relief.

 Surgery is not necessary to heal lumbar disc herniation.
 However, you do need to give your body the proper tools it needs to heal itself.
-Contact Sandstone Chiropractic today for more information or to schedule your consultation.
+Call Sandstone or schedule your comprehensive exam with x-rays online.